rooprg/sql_challenge_employment_records/README.md

 The information stored in the above six .csv files is complete, as not missing or partial data is present.

 Table schema were created for each of the six .csv files (including adding any primary and/or foreign keys).
-Each .csv file was then imported into SQL
+Each .csv file was then imported into SQL.
+These steps are denoted in the SQL code found in the file "m9c_table_build_sql_roop_31-may-2024.sql".

 **(4) Data Visualization Techniques:**